sberney/lib-shell/README.md

 // [four-b] shell exited, code 0.
 ```

+*Note, just like parallel processes which print only part of a line at a time,
+the current implementation has occasional newline issues, where labels are mismatched.
+`lib-shell` will still work well in these circumstances, in part for which it was designed.
+A better ordering implementation is in the works.*

 ## Exit codes, errors, and workflow

 Perhaps you need more than just a catch handler at the end of a promise chain.
 Perhaps you need the exit code.
 Or some reason, any reason, why your script didn't work.